MarcelGarus/glados/README.md

 ## Further info & resources

+- Special thanks to [@batteredgherkin](https://github.com/batteredgherkin) for the Glados sticker at the top.
 - [Here's the talk](https://www.youtube.com/watch?v=IYzDFHx6QPY) that got me into property-based testing.
 - [This article](https://begriffs.com/posts/2017-01-14-design-use-quickcheck.html) covers the topic in more detail.